Charlie Dominici: Biography

-Dominici's voice was also heard on the YtseJam Records release "When Dream and Day Unite Demos" which featured pre-production and vocal demos of several songs, as well as Dominici singing Beatles Covers and the traditional Christmas song "O Holy Night".
+Dominici's voice was also heard on the YtseJam Records release "When Dream and Day Unite Demos" which featured pre-production and vocal demos of several songs, as well as Dominici singing Beatles covers and the traditional Christmas song "O Holy Night".

 On March 6, 2004, Dominici joined his former bandmates onstage in Los Angeles for the first time in 15 years for a special performance celebrating the 15th anniversary of the band's first album, singing on "To Live Forever" (a non-album track written in the same time period) and "Metropolis" along with LaBrie and former keyboardist Derek Sherinian.
 This performance was later released as "When Dream and Day Reunite", the DVD version which also features footage from the band's 1989 tour with Dominici.

 Despite having not actively sung since leaving Dream Theater in 1989, this performance gave him the itch to make music again and in 2005, he released a solo album entitled O3: A Trilogy, Part 1, the first album of a three-album concept piece.
 The second installment of the trilogy was released in February 2007 and the final part was released in April 2008.

 Dominici opened for Dream Theater at three shows at their Chaos in Motion Tour in June 2007.

+On November 17, 2023, Dominici's former Dream Theater bandmates announced that he died at the age of 72.